-- Designate your sober driver, or plan another way to get home safely before the party begins.
+- Designate your sober driver, or plan another way to get home safely before the fun begins.

 - If you don’t have a designated driver, ask a sober friend for a ride home.
 Call a friend, or family member to come and get you.

 - Hosting a party?
 Host responsibly and have plenty of snacks, water, and other alcohol-free beverages.
 Prepare special items for MVP’s: the designated drivers.
+(Pot O’ Gold lottery tickets, anyone?)
 Be prepared for unexpected “tipsy” overnight guests.

 - Take keys.
 Never let friends drive if they have had too much to drink.

-Be a team player… designate a sober driver before kick-off.
-Failure to do so could result in severe penalties.
-Remember to buckle up; it’s your best defense against a drunk driver in a crash.
+Remember to buckle up; not only is it the law, but, it’s your best defense against a drunk driver in a crash.

 For more information, please visit www.TrafficSafetyMarketing.gov.